osa1/tiny/ARCHITECTURE.md

   to crates makes separating concerns easier and dependencies between modules/crates and crate interfaces become clear.

-Unfortunately this made it difficult to publish tiny on crates.io (#257).
+Unfortunately this makes it difficult to publish tiny on crates.io (#257).
 We currently *do not* publish tiny on crates.io.

 Below are the crates in more detail: